-If the person is detained under the Mental Health Care and Treatment (Scotland) Act 2003, he or she can be given treatment for mental disorder without their consent (or without your consent even if you have relevant decision making powers) if he or she is subject to short-term detention or a compulsory treatment order.
-He/she cannot be treated without consent if subject to an emergency detention, unless the treatment is required urgently, or he/she is being treated under the Adults with Incapacity Act.
+If the person is detained under the Mental Health Care and Treatment (Scotland) Act 2003, they can be given treatment for mental disorder without their consent (or without your consent even if you have relevant decision making powers) if they are subject to short-term detention or a compulsory treatment order.
+They cannot be treated without consent if subject to an emergency detention, unless the treatment is required urgently, or they are being treated under the Adults with Incapacity Act.